-“Princesses Wear Pants” by Savannah Guthrie and Allison Oppenheim, $14 (usually $18), Amazon
+- 7. "Princesses Save the World," by Savannah Guthrie and Allison Oppenheim, $15, Amazon

-“Malala’s Magic Pencil” by Malala Yousafzai, illustrated by Kerascoet, $12 (usually $18), Amazon
+- 8. “Malala’s Magic Pencil” by Malala Yousafzai, illustrated by Kerascoet, $16, Amazon

 Malala tells her story of seeing a world that needed to change, and wishing for a magic pencil to change it.
 When education is taken from girls, and tragedy finds her, she discovers a different kind of magic.

 - 9. “Swan: The Life and Dance of Anna Pavlova,” by Laurel Snyder and Julie Morstad, $15 (usually $18), Amazon